 The menu: a large selection of food, snacks and drinks for a proper catch up or even a meal

 When to go: the terrace is open all day so this is a good alternative to take a rest in between Gaudi’s golden triangle Pedrera-Sagrada Familia-Batllo tour

-The terrace on top of the Hotel Omm on Passeig de Gracia is my favourite for the best combination of unusual views, fantastic live music, great food and beautiful surroundings.
+The Rooftop on top of the Sir Victor Hotel on Passeig de Gracia is my favourite for the best combination of unusual views, fantastic live music, great food and beautiful surroundings.
 The rooftop has a few comfortable sofas, tables for dining in and a small pool all on a wooden deck with plenty of greenery.

-The View: the terrace is on a side street off Passeig de Gracia and is facing La Pedrera’s back yard just one black away.
+The View: The Rooftop is on a side street off Passeig de Gracia and is facing La Pedrera’s back yard just one black away.
 In the summer months, you can hear and see the band playing on the rooftop of La Pedrera.
 The famous Gaudi landmark is beautiful at night.

-When to go: The terrace is only open after 7pm to visitors.
-Go on Wednesday and Thursday for live Sinatra style music, the singer is so real that I listened to two songs before I realized it was live and not a recording.
-His amazing voice with the background lights of La Pedrera felt like the most beautiful setting for a romantic dinner.
+When to go: The terrace is only open after 6pm to visitors.
+There’s a live DJ spinning tunes and constant events throughout the year.
 It was the only rooftop where I saw a constant stream of Barcelonins donning scooter helmets coming to have dinner.
-A definite best kept secret
+A definite best kept secret.
+Reserve a table here.

 3. Majestic Hotel